grezniczek/redcap_survey_auth/README.md

 Release | Description
 ------- | ---------------------
-v1.2.7  | Minor enhancements: Browser compatibility fixes, tabbing between inputs.
+v1.2.8  | Updated how some urls are constructed. v1.2.7  | Minor enhancements: Browser compatibility fixes, tabbing between inputs.
 Add option to control lockout. v1.2.6  | Bug fix: Fixed a bug that prevented the action tag from working properly. v1.2.5  | Enhancement: Improved strategy to obtain LDAP attributes.